-This exhibition of contemporary drawing takes place online and features the work of 5 artists – Conor O’Grady, Nuala Clarke, Gus Lynott, Val McLoughlin and Úna Morris.
+Line & Place is an exhibition of contemporary drawing featuring the work of five Mayo artists – Conor O’Grady, Nuala Clarke, Gus Lynott, Val McLoughlin and Una Morris.

 The show continues Ballina Fringe Festival’s commitment to providing opportunities for local artists at the festival.

 Admission is free.